Old Gordon TrailDate: 8/23/2010

 Prior to Rimrock Drive being completed, there were very few roads to get from the valley to the upper reaches of the Pinion Mesa area.
 The most well known route was Serpents Trail which was used by motorists up until the 1950’s.
 A lesser known route was the Old Gordon Toll Road.
 The Old Gordon Toll road was built by John Gordon and was originally used to transport logs from sawmills on Pinion Mesa.
 The road was very rough and Mr. Gordon charged a fee to use the road.
 Even though it cost to use it, the route shortened the distance to the sawmills considerably.

 The trail head is located at the East entrance of the Colorado National Monument and shares the same trail head with Devils Kitchen, Echo Canyon, Serpents Trail and No Thoroughfare Canyon.
-There is a $7.00 fee to enter the Monument.
+There is a $15.00 fee to enter the Monument, or you can get an annual; pass for $40.
 Shortly after entering the Monument there is a parking area on your left where you can park.
 If that area is full you can try parking across the road at the Devils Kitchen Picnic area and walking to the trail head.

 As I followed the trail up I continued to have a hard time comprehending that this was actually once a road.
 There are very few signs of the old road.
 At the very beginning there are two rather large rock piles that looked like they could have been used to hold a gate or similar device.
 Throughout the whole trip there were various places where you could see where someone piled rocks up to make berms and here and there you could see were trees where cut down many years ago.